aadennis/PythonSandboxAA/VideoHandling/Downloader/README.md

 # GUI for Youtube Downloader
+* What: A video downloader
-A GUI-based wrapper to the excellent yt-dlp utility.
+* How:  A GUI-based wrapper to the excellent yt-dlp utility

 ## Motivation